7 school children, 16 others perish in Kogi fuel tanker fire

+23 people have died in a fuel tanker fire accident which occurred at Felele area of Lokoja, Kogi, in the early hours of Wednesday.

-The State Sector Commander of the Federal Road Safety Corps (FRSC), Mr Idris Ali, who disclosed this in Lokoja, said the seven school children comprised 10 male adults and six female adults.
+The State Sector Commander of the Federal Road Safety Corps (FRSC), Mr Idris Ali, who disclosed this in Lokoja, said the victims were seven school children, 10 male adults and six female adults.

 Ali said that three of the children were females while the remaining four were burnt beyond recognition.